 Researchers and mental health professionals have coined this subtype of narcissism as being called “covert narcissism”, and while it may be more difficult to detect, these symptoms carry the same self-preoccupations that can lead to negative social relationships with others.

-Here is a list of characteristics that are common when someone meets the criteria of a “covert” narcissist:
+Here is a list of common characteristics of “covert” narcissists:

-- Lack of understanding of the thoughts and feelings of those around them, or a disinterest in taking the time to perspective take of how others may be feeling is common with those who are more narcissistic.
+Empathy Deficient – Lack of understanding of the thoughts and feelings of those around them, or a disinterest in taking the time to try and perceive how others may be feeling is common with those who are narcissistic.

-- While some narcissists may be more aggressive and domineering in getting what they want, covert narcissists may prefer the more passive-aggressive approach, which may look like they are approving of what others want, but then either actively do the opposite.
+Passive-Aggressive – While some narcissists may be more aggressive and domineering in getting what they want, covert narcissists may prefer the more passive-aggressive approach, which may look like they are approving of what others want, but then doing as they please anyway.
 They may also be sarcastic in their acceptance of others’ thoughts and feelings, only to prefer and prioritize their own when confronted.

-- When someone is unable to empathize with the thoughts and feelings of others, is highly self-focused and uninterested in connecting with others unless the interactions are focused on them, it is no surprise that their connections to people and interpersonal relationships will suffer.
-Their lack of ability to connect and address issues may make relationships highly conflictual, or the person could withdraw and internalize their lack of communication and cause their loved one to stop trying to initiate healthy dialogue, only leading to unhealthy and toxic relationships for all involved.
+Interpersonal Problems – When someone is unable to empathize with the thoughts and feelings of others, is highly self-focused and uninterested in connecting with others unless the interactions are focused on them, it is no surprise that their connections to people and interpersonal relationships will suffer.
+Their lack of ability to connect and address issues may make relationships highly conflictual.
+Sometimes, they may withdraw and cause their loved one to stop trying to initiate healthy dialogue, only leading to unhealthy and toxic relationships for all involved.

-If you think your partner meets the characteristics of a covert narcissist, or narcissist in general, it can often be helpful to seek professional help to improve communication with you and your partner.
-Often times, individual or couples/family treatment can help improve a person with narcissistic personality traits in being able to develop empathy and learn how to improve communication skills with a neutral party helping to communicate your wants and needs.
+If you think your partner meets the characteristics of a covert narcissist, or narcissist in general, it can often be helpful to seek out a professional therapist to improve communication with you and your partner.
+Often times, psychotherapy treatment can help a person with narcissistic personality traits to develop empathy and learn how to improve communication skills with a neutral party helping to communicate their wants and needs.